 In general, as computational scientists focusing on turbulent flows, we work at the intersection between applied mathematics and numerical analysis, turbulence and fluid mechanics, and computer science.
 We use applied mathematics to derive new algorithms, and implement these in in-house computer codes that we then run on supercomputers.
 We use insights into turbulence physics to devise new models that improve our ability to make predictions about turbulent flows.
 We pride ourselves on being polymaths, and we always strive to combine creativity with scholarship.

-Students in the lab are part of either the Mechanical Engineering or Applied Mathematics & Statistics, and Scientific Computation programs.
+Students in the lab are part of either the Mechanical Engineering, Aerospace Engineering, or Applied Mathematics & Statistics, and Scientific Computation programs.
 Prospective students should apply to one of those graduate programs and then contact Prof. Larsson.
 There is no use contacting me before applying — the application is critical since it provides access to reference letters, full transcripts, etc.